sduras/msts-micropython/README.md

 position, distance, and phase.

 This is a pure-Python port of [msts][origin], the OCaml library, rewritten for MicroPython on resource-constrained microcontrollers.
-Same author, same algorithm and accuracy bounds; use this one on-device and the OCaml original wherever a full OCaml toolchain is available.
+Same algorithm and accuracy bounds; use this one on-device and the OCaml original wherever a full OCaml toolchain is available.

 [origin]: https://codeberg.org/duras/msts